clearleft/clearless/README.md

 ```

 * `@span`: Number of grid columns to span.
 * `@parent-grid-units`: (Optional) For nested grids, the number of columns the parent element spans needs to be added here.
-Defaults to the value of `@total-columns`
 * `@end-column`: (Optional) Set to `true` if this column is the last one in a row.

 ```css